MikeTheReader/supercluster/README.md

 A very fast JavaScript library for geospatial point clustering for browsers and Node. _A work in progress._

 Modified to add rectangular extents to the clusters.
+This version also accepts web mercator coordinates instead of lat/long.

 In order to create an importable module, run the following command: